 My work: Designed the whole ID scanning flow and planned for the future roadmap.

 Team: Core Product Team.

-Current Driver License scanning has high dropoff and only accepts limited forms of identity.
+Current Driver License scanning has a high dropoff and only accepts limited forms of identification.

 Understand the Problem